Why Kit IS Important In Photography

 Lenses for Wedding and Portrait Photography

-The camera is not the only item of photography equipment.
-Lenses are just as important or perhaps more important.
+The camera is not the only item of photography equipment when thinking about why kit is important.
+Lenses are just as, or perhaps more important.
 Not only in terms of the quality of the lenses used but also the choice or type of lenses.
-It is important that a photographers choice of lenses is matched to the type of photography that he practices.
-With my system switch I took the opportunity to refine my selection of lenses.
+It is important that a photographer’s choice of lenses is matched to the type of photography that he practices.
+With my system switch, I took the opportunity to refine my selection of lenses.
 To equip myself with the best lenses for weddings and portrait photography.
-For the mean time if I fall short of a lens for event photography I will hire.
+In the meantime, if I fall short of a lens for event photography I will hire.
 I chose to have only one zoom lens.
 It is important to have this for flexibility and this will often be attached to one camera body so that that flexibility will always be at hand.
 All of my other lenses are what are known as fast primes.
 In other words a fixed focal length.
 No zoom function.
 This allows the lens designers to give us faster lenses.
-A misleading term really as the lens doesn’t do anything with more speed in it’s self.
+A misleading term really as the lens doesn’t do anything with more speed in itself.
 What it does do is allow more light into the camera thus giving the photographer more flexibility to work better in low light situations, such as some churches and other wedding ceremony venues.
 Fast lenses are also great for isolating our subject and giving us those fantastic blurry backgrounds that we all love so much.

 To get back to the question.
-Why is all of this important?
+Why is kit importantin photography?
 Simple.
-To provide my clients with even better photography and stay ahead of my competitors.
-And yes, of course the person behind the camera really has a lot to do with it, but certainly as far as photography is concerned, better tools do equip the photographer to do a better job.
-It’s up to him to use them better.
+For me it helps to provide my clients with better photography by staying ahead of or at least abrest with my competitors.
+And yes, of course, the person behind the camera really has a lot to do with it, but certainly, as far as photography is concerned, better tools do equip the photographer to do a better job.
+It’s up to him to make the best use of them.
 I am really looking forward to the 2020 wedding season and producing some great photography for my couples.
 Bring on March and the first wedding of the year!